Missouri v. Iowa: Decision

 Associate Justice John Catron delivered the unanimous opinion of the court.

 The state of Missouri alleged that the true border should begin at the "rapids of the Des Moines River," rapids actually on the Des Moines River which were about 9.5 mi north of the Sullivan Line.
 The state of Iowa claimed that the rapids in question were the "rapids of the Des Moines River," which in fact were actually rapids in the Mississippi River and the starting point of the Sullivan Line.

 Justice Catron reviewed at length the facts which created the boundary dispute.
-Although he admitted that the Sullivan Line was "not a precisely true" line nor specific to the description contained in the Fort Clark and Portage des Sioux treaties, Justice Sullivan proposed investigating to what degree the federal government had respected the Sullivan Line.
+Although he admitted that the Sullivan Line was "not a precisely true" line nor specific to the description contained in the Fort Clark and Portage des Sioux treaties, Justice Catron proposed investigating to what degree the federal government had respected the Sullivan Line.
 He noted that the federal government had signed more than 15 treaties with various Indian tribes, all of which recognized the Sullivan Line as the northern border of Missouri.
 Second, he proposed to discover how federal agencies had respected the Sullivan Line.
 Catron noted that territorial governments and federal land agencies had all used the Sullivan Line as the Missouri boundary, and that land sales agents in Missouri and the various territories had been equally respectful of the line as the state's border.
 Third, Catron noted that the United States had respected the Sullivan Line in establishing the borders of the various territories north of Missouri.

 Justice Catron next attempted to construct the phrase "rapids of the Des Moines River" in an attempt to locate these rapids, as called for in federal legislation granting Missouri statehood and in the Missouri State Constitution of 1820.
 Iowa had claimed that the "Des Moines rapids" on the Mississippi River were the rapids referred to.
 But Justice Catron expressed deep scepticism of this claim: